 I love these hand-painted dishes.
 I bought them in the Old City of Jerusalem and in Hebron while we lived in Palestine.
 I have more than you see on the photo.
 I do use one or two of them.
 Not all the time, but sometimes.
 So really, why should I hold on to them?

-The time came when our shipment from Moldova arrived and I started unpacking boxes and putting stuff away and while doing this I had a blinding moment of enlightenment: We have too much stuff!
+Some years ago my man and I got ready for another one of those chaotic expat moves and I had a blinding moment of enlightenment: We have too much stuff!
 Or to be honest, I have too much stuff.
 My prince can live out of a backpack, and would even prefer to.

 I don’t consider myself a collector of stuff.
-I don’t have shelves full of Elvis Presley memorabilia, handcuffs, toasters, air sickness bags or dryer lint.
-I’m not a shopper, I don’t like shopping except in funky foreign markets.
-I’m not much of a consumer at all unless it’s going on vacation to fabulous places like Rome or Paris and spending money on food and wine.
-But . . . .
+I don’t have shelves full of Elvis Presley memorabilia, handcuffs, music boxes, air sickness bags or dryer lint.
+I’m not a shopper–I don’t like shopping except in funky foreign markets.
+I’m not much of a consumer unless I’m on vacation to fabulous places like Rome or Paris and spending money on food and wine.
+Still . . . .

-While I was finding room for our possessions that had just arrived from Moldova I went through all the things in the house I hadn’t looked at for ages.
-I was stunned to discover that really, I do have proper collections!
+Getting through all the things in the house I hadn’t looked at for ages, I had to admit that, really, I do have proper collections.
 Objects gathered in different places in the world like the above mentioned African fabric and Russian tea glass holders.
 And more, as you’ll see below.

 Look at these things!
-What am I doing with 30 plus liqueur glasses?
+Thirty-plus liqueur glasses.
 All different, pretty, unique, some even antique.
 How did I ever get that collection?
 Well, it started innocently enough with a few pretty ones inherited from family.
 Then I started seeing other ones here and there, and then people started giving me one now and again because they knew I liked them.

 I hardly ever drink a liqueur.
 When I have a dinner party almost never does anyone want a liqueur.
-So what am I doing with them now?
-This is not a minimalist approach to owning things, but who else would even want them?
+Hanging on to these pretty things is not a minimalist approach to owning things, but who else would even want them?

 I so admire people who are true minimalists, don’t you?
 I long to be one, really, but I might as well admit to myself that there is no hope for me in the minimalist department.